aramperes/gsredis/readme.md

 but because it is a rewrite, there may be inconsistencies and missing features between it and Vanilla wrappers.

-Around the end of 2017, we introduced [an API](https://glowstone.net/jd/glowstone/net/glowstone/io/WorldStorageProvider.html) that lets plugins developed for Glowstone to use custom world storage solutions, while keeping the Anvil file format as the default.
+Around the end of 2017, we introduced [an API](https://glowstone.net/jd/glowstone/net/glowstone/io/WorldStorageProvider.html) that lets plugins developed for Glowstone use custom world storage solutions, while keeping the Anvil file format as the default.
 *gsredis* uses that API to interface between the Redis client and Glowstone.

 ## Does it work?

-This project is currently work-in-progress and certain essential aspects of chunk storage are currently broken.
+This project is currently work-in-progress and certain critical aspects may be broken.

-Because of technical limitations, I do not plan to implement entity storage as part of this plugin.
+Block storage (a.k.a.
+Chunk Service I/O) is currently functional.
+Other types of data, such as structures, players, statistics, scoreboards, tile entities, and tile ticks are planned but unsupported.

+Entity storage (i.e. mobs and objects) is not implemented, and I cannot guarantee they will be supported by gsredis.